fili2b/2Ddoc-checking/README.md

 # 2Ddoc-checking

-Created by Alexis STOELTZlEN and Thérèse FILI for a cryptographic project.
+Created by Alexis STOELTZLEN and Thérèse FILI for a cryptographic project.

 ## Purpose